mlasala45/example-projects-love/README.md

 Right Click - Move.
 Hold to show path.
 Shift + Left Click - Show Tile Information

+#### MSE-TTS Network Interface
+A tool for presenting MSE card set exports to a Tabletop Simulator importer script, using a local server.

+MSE is a program for designing custom Magic: The Gathering cards.
+This tool uses a slightly modified version of an importer script, which collects data for a MTG deck and spawns objects to represent it into Tabletop Simulator.
+The script exclusively downloads information from a remote source, so this tool reformats the exports from MSE and presents them on a local server that the importer can access.

+See INSTRUCTIONS.txt for operating instructions.]

 #### Hacking
 A simple UI proof-of-concept for a hacking game.
 Mousing over a node plays an animation, and displays an IP address.